 When we isolate ourselves, we only have our perspective as a source of information.
 We might tend to ruminate and focus on what is not working rather than what is working.
 We might abuse ourselves with negative self-talk, self-blame and invalidation of our emotions.
 When we don’t feel comfortable with others, we might turn to self-harm, develop bad eating habits or use substances to manage strong emotions.

-Are you feel isolated?
-Would you like to set up an appointment?
-Please do contact me on +852 2521 4668 or email email@example.com.
-You can book a private session or we can use Skype.
+Are you feeling isolated?
+Would you like to set up an online appointment?
+Please contact via email email@example.com.